tyler-cromwell/Strutil/README.md

 ## Functions
 - `contains`: Tests if a sequence is contained in a string.
-- `endsWith`: Tests if a string ends with a given token.
+- `ends_with`: Tests if a string ends with a given token.
-- `indexOf`: Gets the FIRST index of a character within a string.
+- `index_of`: Gets the FIRST index of a character within a string.
-- `indexesOf`: Gets ALL indexes of a character withing a string
+- `indices_of`: Gets ALL indexes of a character withing a string
 - `lowercase`: Sets all letters to lowercase.
-- `removeThese`: Removes all given characters from a string.
+- `remove_each`: Removes all given characters from a string.
-- `replaceAll`: Replaces each occurence of a character with a new character in a string.
+- `replace_all`: Replaces each occurence of a character with a new character in a string.
 - `split`: Splits a string at each occurence of a token.
 Returns an array of Strings.
-- `startsWith`: Tests if a string starts with a given token.
+- `starts_with`: Tests if a string starts with a given token.
 - `substring`: Gets a substring within a given range.
 - `trim`: Trims the leading and trailing spaces in a string.
 - `uppercase`: Sets all letters to uppercase.